tiphainehenry/react-cyto/README.md

 The generated data is stored under ./src/projections/

 ### Running the code

+#### Online app
 The Dapp runs on http://90.84.244.33:3000/.
 Make sure you have Metamask installed on your favorite browser.
 The smartcontract is deployed on the Ropsten network.
+#### Local install

-To install the app locally,
-The required environment is python, node, and npm.
+To install the app locally, the required environment is python, node, and npm.
 After cloning the repo, in the folder ./client, launch 'pip install -r requirements.txt' and 'npm install'

 To run the app locally, launch the frontend with the command 'cd ./client & npm start'.
 Launch the backend with the command python api/api.py.